mbaumer/us_hep_funding/docs/_states/OH.md

 [Back to top](#top)
 ## OH-06 -- Rep. Bill Johnson (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OH-06)
 ### Committees
-Bill Johnson is the #14 Democrat on the House Committee on Energy and Commerce
+Bill Johnson is the #14 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```